Hervé Lybohy

-Hervé Lybohy (born 24 July 1983) is a professional footballer who plays as a centre-back for Championnat National 2 club Thonon Evian.
-Born in Ivory Coast, he plays for the Niger national team.
+Hervé Lybohy (born 24 July 1983) is a former professional footballer who played as a centre-back.
+Born in the Ivory Coast, he represented Niger at international level.

 Club career

 In May 2018, it was announced Lybohy would join Nîmes, newly promoted to Ligue 1, from Ligue 2 side Paris FC on a free transfer for the 2018–19 season.
 He signed a one-year contract.

 In July 2019, after one season in Ligue 1, Lybohy joined Nancy in Ligue 2.

 In August 2020, Lybohy moved to Championnat National side Orléans.
 He signed a one-year contract with the option of a second.

+In June 2023, after two seasons with Championnat National 2 club Thonon Evian, he retired from playing.

 International career

 Lybohy was born in the Ivory Coast and is of Nigerien descent.
+He holds Ivorian, Nigerien and French nationalities.
 He made his debut for the Niger national team in October 2019.